embrace-io/embrace-docs/content/android/faq.md

 ### **How do I measure activities running in parallel?**

 You can use an ID for a moment to prevent naming collisions.
-The Moment IDs differentiate between separate parallel instances of Moments with the same name.
+The moment IDs differentiate between separate parallel instances of moments with the same name.
-For aggregation purposes, the moment identifier will be ignored and only the Moment name will be considered.
+For aggregation purposes, the moment identifier will be ignored and only the moment name will be considered.

 ```java
 Embrace.getInstance().startEvent("load_photos", "<MOMENT_IDENTIFIER>");